ScreenStaring/shopify-dev-tools/README.md

 ### Credentials

 You'll need access to the Shopify store you want to execute commands against.
+Also see [Environment Variables](#environment-variables).

 #### Access Token